drewfle/tooling-js/packages/bundler/README.md

-# @drewfle/rollupper
+# @drewfle/bundler

-Rollupper is a CLI tool for building and bundling packages that laverages Rollup API and abstract away common dev dependencies.
-Rollupper offers:
+Drewfle Bundler is a CLI tool for building and bundling packages that laverages Rollup API and abstract away common dev dependencies. bundler offers:

 1. Out-of-box Typescript and PostCSS support for building libraries and web apps.
 1. Options for Babel and Terser support for bundling web apps.